25 Best Beaches In UK: So Good They Almost Look Like An Aussie Beach!

 OK so Old Harry’s Rocks technically isn’t a beach but when we visited, we couldn’t believe the uncanny similarities with Victoria’s 12 Apostles.
 Make sure you make the effort to go and visit Old Harry’s Rocks because it’s an amazing site which will make you feel like you’re on the edge of the world.

 The nearest place to stay near Old Harry’s Rocks is Knoll House which is a great Bournemouth accommodation option with tennis courts, an outdoor pool, hot tub and sea views from your room.
-There are loads of walking paths nearby too!
-It costs approximately £90 for a double room.

 How to get to Old Harry’s Rocks